 Logger Resolves Shoreland Timber Harvesting Violations with Maine Forest Service

-During a 2019-2020 timber harvest on land in New Gloucester, Maschino created cleared openings too close to a freshwater wetland and removed too many trees, both in violation of state shoreland regulations.
+During a 2021 timber harvest on land in New Limerick, Lane created a cleared opening too close to a stream, in violation of state shoreland regulations.

 "Our goal is to improve the management of Maines forests," said Patty Cormier, MFS Director.
 We focus on educating and informing landowners to reduce the possibility of such violations.
 When violations do occur, however, we have a responsibility to uphold the law.
 We take this and our other responsibilities very seriously.

-Maschino was cooperative and took full responsibility for the violation, commented Adam Cates, MFS Regional Enforcement Coordinator.
-In this particular instance, had Maschino appropriately planned and implemented the harvest to comply with the regulations, the issues could easily have been avoided.
+"Lane was cooperative and took responsibility for the violation," commented Dan Jacobs, MFS Regional Enforcement Coordinator.
+"Had Lane appropriately planned and implemented the harvest to comply with the regulations, the issues could easily have been avoided.

 Since 1891, the MFS mission has been to protect and enhance forest resources through fire prevention, technical assistance, education, outreach to a wide variety of audiences, and enforcement of forest protection laws.
 MFS offices are found throughout Maine and provide its citizens with a wide range of forest-related services.
 For more information about the MFS and its programs, visit the MFS website at maineforestservice.gov.